astrograzl/freeFITS/README.md

 Requirements
 ------------
-Runtime requirement is Python interpreter in version >= 3.0.
-Aditional requirement is [PyFITS](http://www.stsci.edu/institute/software_hardware/pyfits), which can be download from [Python Packaing Index](http://pypi.python.org/pypi/pyfits).
+Runtime requirement is a Python interpreter with version >= 3.0.
+Aditional requirement is [PyFITS](http://www.stsci.edu/institute/software_hardware/pyfits), which may be downloaded from [Python Packaing Index](http://pypi.python.org/pypi/pyfits).
 Note that PyFITS itself depend on [NumPy](http://www.numpy.org/).

 Installation
 ------------
 There is no need to install `freeFITS.py`.
 Just place it somewhere and run.
-Or you can move it to the user or system `bin` directory specified in your `$PATH` environment variable.
+Or you may move it to the user or the system bin/ directory specified in your `$PATH` environment variable.

 Usage